Azhaguthasan/WebApiExtensions/README.md

 # WebApiExtensions
 ApiDescription Extensions to convert to a simplified structure that can be exposed for client consumption

-When target Web Api services from a typescript project, one often needs to create types/model object structure in the client.
-In order to automate the process, this extension helps in simplifying the ApiDescription object so that it can be exposed for any automation tool that can create types.
+When targeting Web Api services from a typescript project, one often needs to create types/model object structure in the client.
+To automate the process of creating the types, this extension helps the Web Api Service to provide additional endpoint that can expose all the API descriptions.
+This extension applies over the existing .Net System.Web.Http.ApiDescription and simplifies it so that it can be exposed in a separate end point for any automation tool that can create types.

 The library is available in Nuget: https://www.nuget.org/packages/WebApiExplorerExtensions/